smartemailing/types/README.md

 Data validation accross the application is tedious.
 Using value objects instead of neverending validation will solve this issue, making your code much more readable and less vulnerable to bugs.

-`Types` value objects is guaranteed to be valid and normalized or not exist at all.
-In case of invalid input, Types will throw `InvalidTypeException`.
+**Types** value objects is guaranteed to be valid and normalized; or not to exist at all.
+In case of invalid input, **Types** will throw `InvalidTypeException`.
-That means you no longer need any more validation!
+That means you initialize value object.
+From that time, you no not need any more validation.

-`Types` can be divided into several families:
+**Types** are divided into several families:

-String-extractable types, Int-extractable types, Enum-extractable types and composite (Array-extractable) types.
+- String-extractable types - validated strings (e-mail address, domains, hexadecimal strings,...)
+- Int-extractable types - validated ints (Port)
+- Enum-extractable types - enumerables (TimeUnit, GDPR's Lawful purposes)
+- Composite (Array-extractable) types - structures containing multiple another types (Address)

-Different types provide different type- or family-related methods, but every type uses following common API:
+Different types provide different type- or family-related methods, but every type shares following common API:

 #### Creation directly from value

 ```
 <?php

+	// Valid input

 	$emailaddress = Emailaddress::from('hello@gmail.com') // returns Emailaddress object
 	$emailaddress = Emailaddress::from($emailaddress) // returns original $emailaddress

+	// Invalid input

 	$emailaddress = Emailaddress::from('blabla') // throws InvalidTypeException
 	$emailaddress = Emailaddress::from(1) // throws InvalidTypeException